 Not necessarily.
 In fact, those websites are an anomaly.

-Google’s team have expressed the need for HTTPS time and time again.
+Google’s team has expressed the need for HTTPS time and time again.
 So much so, they’ve released an algorithm update based around it—causing sites without HTTPS security to struggle on their quest to rank highly in the SERPs.

-“Over the past few months we’ve been running tests taking into account whether sites use secure, encrypted connections as a signal in our search ranking algorithms.
+“Over the past few months we’ve been running tests taking into account whether websites using https secure, encrypted connections as a signal in our search ranking algorithms.
 We’ve seen positive results, so we’re starting to use HTTPS as a ranking signal.
 For now it’s only a very lightweight signal — affecting fewer than 1% of global queries, and carrying less weight than other signals such as high-quality content — while we give webmasters time to switch to HTTPS.
 But over time, we may decide to strengthen it, because we’d like to encourage all website owners to switch from HTTP to HTTPS to keep everyone safe on the web.”